Neurofeedback and ADHD

 If you are an adult with ADHD, you feel like you don’t get anything done, can’t concentrate, or focus on anything that you try.
-You may not understand why you keep putting projects off.
-What’s the big deal, you will get to them eventually?
+You keep putting projects off, but what’s the big deal, you will get to them eventually…

 Procrastination is common with ADHD because you need that surge of anxiety about a deadline to motivate you.